ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Renewing the current keying material can happen before it expires.

 * Moved up the discussion on misalignment of group keying material.

+* Expanded security considerations on group rekeying for joining nodes.

 * Revised size of integer for building AEAD nonces for group rekeying.